-As such, depending on meta tags alone will not lead to good SEO results for your site.
+As such, depending on metatags alone will not lead to good SEO results for your WordPress site.

-However, meta tags can and do improve SEO (we know you think that doesn’t make any sense but let us explain).
+However, meta tags can still help your SEO indirectly (we know you think that doesn’t make any sense but let us explain).

 And Google uses CTR to rank pages.
-So in this way, meta description does affect your site ranking, even if Google does not use it directly as a factor.
+So in this way, meta description does affect your site ranking indirectly, even if Google does not use it as a factor.

-What happens if you fail to add meta tags to your post or page?
-Does it mean your search results will appear with blank spaces for meta description?
-No.
+What happens if you fail to add metatags to your WordPress posts or pages?
+Does it mean your search results will appear with blank spaces for meta descriptions?
+No!